gjv9491/MSDS6306/CaseStudy01/CaseStudy01.md

 * **Education data download**
     + This process downloads Education data set and renames it as "EDUbyCountry.csv"
-    + Downloaded file are listed below  in Data directory
+    + Downloaded files are listed below  in Data directory

 ```r
 source("downloadEDU.R", echo = TRUE)